Tottenham: Riots

 The Broadwater Farm riot occurred around the Broadwater Farm Estate on 6 October 1985 following the death of Cynthia Jarrett.
 Jarrett was a resident of Tottenham who lived about 1 mi from the estate, who died of heart failure during a police search of her home.
 The tension between local black youths and the largely white Metropolitan Police had been high due to a combination of local issues and the aftermath of riots in Brixton which had occurred in the previous week.
 The response of some of the black community in Tottenham and surrounding areas culminated in a riot beginning on Tottenham High Road and ending in Broadwater Farm Estate.
 One police officer, Keith Blakelock, was murdered; 58 policemen and 24 other people were injured in the fighting.
 Two of the policemen were injured by gunshots during the riot, the first time that firearms had been used in that type of confrontation.

-The 2011 Tottenham riots were a series of riots precipitated by the fatal shooting of Mark Duggan, a 29-year-old man in Tottenham, by officers of the Metropolitan Police Service on 4 August 2011.
+The 2011 Tottenham riots were a series of riots precipitated by the fatal shooting of Mark Duggan, a 29-year-old man in Tottenham, by police officers on 4 August 2011.
 Attacks were carried out on two police cars, a bus, a Post Office and several local shops from 8:00 pm onwards on 6 August 2011.
 Riot police vans attended the scene of disturbances on Tottenham High Road.
 Later in the evening, the riot spread, with an Aldi supermarket and a branch of Allied Carpets also destroyed by fire, and widespread looting in nearby Wood Green shopping centre and the retail park at Tottenham Hale.
 Several flats above shops on Tottenham High Road collapsed due to the fires.
-26 shared ownership flats in the Union Point development above the Carpetright store – built in the landmark Cooperative department store building – were also destroyed by fire.
+Twenty-six shared ownership flats in the Union Point development above the Carpetright store—built in the landmark Cooperative department store building—were also destroyed by fire.
 The triggering event was when a group of over one hundred local Tottenham residents set out to undertake a protest march against the killing of Mark Duggan, who was shot by police officers assigned to Operation Trident earlier in the week.
 The crowd made up of Duggan's family and local community leaders, gathered outside Tottenham police station on 6 August 2011 to protest the failure of the police to provide family members with a formal notice of the killing.
 The circumstances surrounding Duggan's death were not entirely clear at the time of the riot.
-On 17 August 2011, the Prince of Wales and his wife Duchess of Cornwall visited an emergency center to meet victims of the riots.
+On 17 August 2011, the Prince of Wales and his wife Duchess of Cornwall visited an emergency centre to meet victims of the riots.